 6 – Communication

-7 – Long term commitment
+7 – PCB Design | Long-term commitment

-8 – Outsourcing the outsourcing?
+8 – PCB Design | Outsourcing the outsourcing?

-9 – Value for Money
+9 – PCB Design | Value for Money

-However for some companies, PCB designs are done infrequently or on an ad-hoc basis.
-In this situation it can often be cheaper and easier to outsource.
+However, for some companies, PCB designs are done infrequently or on an ad-hoc basis.
+In this situation, it can often be cheaper and easier to outsource.
 Ultimately the return on investment needs to stack up.

-10 – Improved expertise
+10 – PCB Design | Improved expertise

 Professional PCB designers will work on a wide range of designs daily, so their familiarity with the software is unparalleled.
 They also regularly undertake training and development, enabling them to be at the forefront of the developments within the industry.
 Their ability to react and adapt to the needs of the customer and bring additional ideas and solutions to the table helps support and enhance your project.
-A good design team will have tackled hundreds of projects from a wide range of industries and can play a vital role in bridging the gap between product development and manufacturers by providing an instant skill-set.
+A good design team will have tackled hundreds of projects from a wide range of industries.
+They can play a vital role in bridging the gap between product development and manufacturers by providing an instant skill-set.